sbmlteam/libsbml/README.txt

 to build the binaries (libsbml/build/).

 From there, push the 'Configure' button.
-This will take you to a new window where you are asked what to use to build libsbml.
-On Unix, selecting 'Unix Makefiles' is probably a good option; on Windows, Visual Studios or Cygwin/MSys will work; just be sure to use the same system as the software for which you plan to use libsbml.
+This will take you to a new window where you are asked what to use to build libSBML.
+On Unix, selecting 'Unix Makefiles' is probably a good option; on Windows, Visual Studios or Cygwin/MSys will work; just be sure to use the same system as the software for which you plan to use libSBML.

 Selecting 'Finish' will take you back to the original window, and configuration will start.
 It is likely that one or more systems will